arpitbbhayani/articles/blogs/fsm.md

 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34]
 ```

-Hence now one process could ask for 10 numbers while other could ask for 1000 but the `fib` will not be compuing all values and storing it in memoty rather it will compute and yield values one by one.
+Thus using a Fibonacci generator is extremely memory efficient as now we need not compute a lot of fibonacci numbers in memory, rather the process could ask for as many values as it needs and the generator would keep on yielding values one by one.

 ## Coroutines
 Python coroutines are resumable functions that wait for